|

 DON'T RUSH like most tourists who spend an average of two hours

-in the enormous castle and neglect the city around.
+in the enormous castle and park and neglect the city around.
 Especially

 when you think that the castle and the city were decided by the